 Modules for our REST APIs that make integration even simpler and faster.
 WordPress, Passport, WikiJS are available and more to come.

 What Circle REST API does and how it is different

 Circle REST API's primary focus and functionalities are in these areas:

 - Creation and formation of cryptographically defined secure private networks called Circles.

-- Unspoofable out-of-band distributed P2P authentiction to create them.
+- Spoof-proof out-of-band distributed P2P authentication to create them.